 - maintenance and complaint information;

-- records indicating the number of television sets, set-top boxes, modems, or telephones connected to our cable system; and
+- records indicating the number of television sets, set-top boxes, modems, telephones, home security and automation devices, or other devices connected to our cable system; and

 - additional information about the service options you have chosen.

-What kind of information do you collect if I use interactive or transactional services or television viewing controls?
+What kind of information does Comcast collect if I use cable video services?